-Capital Improvement Plan (CIP) Rail:
+Capital Improvement Plan Rail

-- Metro Blue Line Platform Extensions: During FY00, the design & build contract was awarded and design completed for Groups 1, 2, and 3 stations; started construction for Group 1 stations.
+During FY00, the design and build contract for the Metro Blue Line Platform Extensions, was awarded and design completed for Groups 1, 2, and 3 stations; started construction for Group 1 stations.
 The project consists of design and construction of station platforms to accommodate three-car consists for nineteen Metro Blue Line stations.
-Work at each station includes platform extensions, lighting and PA systems, signal modifications emergency and handicap access, pedestrian walkways, landscaping and utility relocations. - Metro Red Line Segments 1 & 2B Sprinkler Systems: Installation and upgrade of the sprinkler systems in the public areas of the Metro Red Line Segment 1 and 2B stations were completed and brought into safety compliance.
-Contract close-out and project was completed on schedule and within budget. - Tunnel Grouting: Contract awarded and grouting work started.
-The project involves injecting contact and backfill grout to fill voids and seal leaks and cracks at designated locations where water leakage is indicated in Metro Red Line Segments 1 and 2A concrete tunnel liners and cross passages.
+Work at each station includes platform extensions, lighting and PA systems, signal modifications emergency and handicap access, pedestrian walkways, landscaping and utility relocations.

+Metro Red Line Segments 1 & 2B Sprinkler Systems: Installation and upgrade of the sprinkler systems in the public areas of the Metro Red Line Segment 1 and 2B stations were completed and brought into safety compliance.
+The project was completed on schedule and within budget.

+Tunnel Grouting: The project involves injecting contact and backfill grout to fill voids and seal leaks and cracks at designated locations where water leakage is indicated in Metro Red Line Segments 1 and 2A concrete tunnel liners and cross passages.
+The contract was awarded and grouting work started

-Radio Retrofit: The contractor completed final design of the system and started the installation of the radio retrofit for Metro Red Line Segment 2 with new radio communication system equipment, antenna cables and systems interface pursuant to LAPD and LAFD requirements.
+Radio Retrofit: The contractor completed final design of the system and started the installation of the radio retrofit for Metro Red Line Segment 2 with new radio communication system equipment, antenna cables and systems interface pursuant to Los Angeles Police Department (LAPD) and Los Angeles Fire Department (LAFD) requirements.